Connects: Elliott Hwy to Deadhorse, AK

 Milepost F 73.1 Elliott Highway to Deadhorse, AK

-The 415-mile Dalton Highway (often still referred to as the “Haul Road”) begins at Milepost F 73.1 on the Elliott Highway, 84 miles from Fairbanks, and ends—for the general public—at Deadhorse, a few miles from Prudhoe Bay and the Arctic Ocean.
+The 415-mile Dalton Highway (often still referred to as the “Haul Road”) begins at Milepost F 73.1 on the Elliott Highway, 84 miles from Fairbanks, and ends—for the general public—at Deadhorse/Prudhoe Bay, a few miles short of the Arctic Ocean.

 For those who don't want to drive themselves, commercial tours are available from Dalton Highway Express and Northern Alaska Tour Company.
 For those who don't want to drive their own vehicles, rental car agencies, such as Arctic Outfitters, and Alaska Auto Rental in Fairbanks, offer vehicles that are permitted on the Dalton Highway.

 Miles from junction with Elliott Highway (J) shown.